Jagged Alliance 2: Setting

+Synopsis

+In 1988, Enrico Chivaldori, son of the current reigning monarch, marries Deidranna Reitman, an attractive woman from Romania, in order to win over voters and be elected the new monarch of Arulco.
+A year after his election, Deidranna murders his father frames him for the crime.
+Before Enrico can be executed, his opponent in the election, Miguel Cordona, leads rebel forces to rescue him; Enrico uses this to fake his death and go into exile.
+Assuming he is dead, Deidranna abolishes elections and assumes control, hiring foreign soldiers to enforce her rule.

+Over the next ten years, Deidranna's tyranny sees her profiting from the country's deposits of precious metals while the people suffer under her.
+To combat this, Miguel leads rebel forces to combat her troops, but by 1998, they face a losing battle after Miguel's hometown is raided by Arulco's army.
+Learning of this, Enrico contacts the legendary mercenary leader "Boss" (the player), due to their actions a few years ago on the island of Metavira.
+Enrico provides them an advance payment to hire mercenaries, hoping they can provide aid to Miguel, and liberate Arulco from Deidranna by killing her.

+Recruiting a team of mercenaries, the Boss leads their team to take back Omerta, impressing Miguel.
+After helping him to secure supplies from a neighbouring town - as well as to secure it's mine to provide a source of funding - Miguel provides additional support (including members of his group that can join the team), while the team find additional allies to assist in their mission.
+As the team begin liberating towns and mines from Deidranna's control, she attempts to fight back, becoming increasingly frustrated as the mercenaries and Miguel's rebels begin winning against her forces.

-Eventually, the player's team leads an assault against Deidranna's elite forces in Aruclo's capital, where despite heavy defences, the team find and kill Deidranna under the palace.
-Arulco's citizens quickly rejoice as their nightmare is over, with Enrico returning to the country to get its affairs in order.
+Eventually, the Boss' mercenaries leads an assault against Deidranna's elite forces in Aruclo's capital, where despite heavy defences, they find and kill Deidranna under the palace following a fierce battle.
+Arulco's citizens quickly rejoice as their nightmare is over, with Enrico returning to the country to put its affairs in order.
 In a speech held in the capital, Enrico honors Miguel's efforts, either by naming him as Arulco's new monarch if he is alive, or having a memorial built for him if he died.
-The team are then airlifted out of the country, either by Skyrider, or one of the player's team.
+Following the speech, the Boss and their team are airlifted out of the country to enjoy their success.

 Sci-Fi mode

 If the player opts to begin a game with Sci Fi mode, then as part of the campaign, Deidranna decides to vent her frustration on Arulco by ordering the release of the "Crepitus" – a species of giant insects that live underground – to instill fear into the populace.
 After the order is given, the player's team is notified by one of the mine's managers of the situation and forced to fight off against the Crepitus, eventually tracking down their lair and destroying it to end the threat and resume their war on Deidranna.